What Happens If a Cricket Match Is Stopped Due to Rain? | Full Breakdown

 How Do ODIs Handle Rain?

-1. Duckworth-Lewis-Stern (DLS) Method: This is a mathematical formula used to recalculate the target score for the team batting second when the match is interrupted by rain.
-The DLS method takes into account the number of overs remaining and the wickets lost to set a fair target.
+Duckworth-Lewis-Stern (DLS) Method: It’s a statistical method used to revise the second team’s target score when the match is interrupted by rain.
+The DLS method looks at how many overs are left and how many wickets are lost to decide a fair target score.

 Sachin Tendulkar's Records